emerick23/Hackathon/README.md

 ## Future Goals

 Hi Brandon youre good at baseball
 Thanks.
-You were a great sub
+You were a great sub last night